KCAP (1340 AM)

 KCAP (1340 AM) was a radio station licensed to serve Helena, Montana.
 The station was owned by Cherry Creek Radio and licensed to CCR-Helena IV, LLC.
 It aired a News/Talk format.

+History

-The station was assigned the KCAP call letters by the Federal Communications Commission (FCC).
+The station was initially issued the call letters KENA, which were changed to KFDW on January 19, 1949.
 It went on the air in October 1949.
-On October 30, 2014, KCAP's license was surrendered by Cherry Creek Radio to the FCC, who subsequently cancelled it; the station's programming moved that November to KMTX (950 AM), which Cherry Creek Radio is in the process of acquiring from Montana Radio Company.
-The KCAP call sign was then transferred to KMTX.

-Ownership
+The station was assigned the KCAP call letters by the Federal Communications Commission (FCC) on January 1, 1952.

 In August 2000, a deal was reached for KCAP to be acquired by Commonwealth Communications LLC from STARadio Corp. as part of a 9 station deal with a total reported sale price of $7.5 million.

 In October 2003, a deal was reached for KCAP to be acquired by Cherry Creek Radio from Commonwealth Communications LLC as part of a 24 station deal with a total reported sale price of $41 million.

+On October 30, 2014, KCAP's license was surrendered by Cherry Creek Radio to the FCC, who subsequently cancelled it; the station's programming moved that November to KMTX (950 AM), which Cherry Creek Radio was in the process of acquiring from Montana Radio Company.
+The KCAP call sign was then transferred to KMTX.